 King Apple Parade – presented by Pardee UNC Health

 Due to the closing of 9th Avenue due to the construction of Hendersonville High, we have had to make some changes to the Parade setup and route.
 Asheville Highway going South will be closed at Fleming Street for Parade Setup.
 Traffic will be routed down Fleming Street.
 Unfortunately, these road closures will not allow for the pre-parade of antique vehicles.
 Please note the following:

 - Parade Entries will continue to enter Oakland Street off of US 64 West (Brevard Road).
 Our staff will be there to assist you.
-Drop offs can be at the Oakland Street entrance or on Fleming Street only.
+Drop-offs can be at the Oakland Street entrance or on Fleming Street only.

 - Professional Floats will be relocated to a closed Asheville Highway – facing south at the old Boyd Parking Lot.
 They will be placed on the closed roadway facing south.
-All drop offs for the Professional Floats must be made on Fleming Street due to road closure.
+All drop-offs for the Professional Floats must be made on Fleming Street due to road closure.

 - Fire Trucks and other Emergency Vehicles will also be placed on Asheville Highway facing south.

 Please be reminded that we host a “Family Friendly” Parade.